 According to the Financial Times, more than a third of female entrepreneurs are impacted by gender bias.
 For example, female business owners are more likely to face greater scrutiny or receive less money when seeking investment in a business proposition.

 The findings from the FT survey are not in isolation.
-The Workplace Specialists Instant Offices found that 35% of female business founders faced bias when raising capital for their business, and they receive an average of 5% less funding.
+The Workplace Specialists Instant Offices found that 35% of female business founders faced bias when raising capital for their business.
+They tended to receive an average of 5% less funding.

 Part of this bias towards the male business owner is due to ingrained attitudes to competence in the workplace.
 However, there are also issues with the way women portray themselves to the world.